rhylanbolt/developerdocs/README.md

 <h3>Class</h3>
 <p>In sports betting, a classification level below Category.
 For example, within the &quot;Football&quot; category, classes might include &quot;Premier League,&quot; &quot;La Liga,&quot; or &quot;Champions League.&quot;</p>
 <h3>Cold Start</h3>
 <p>The challenge of personalizing for users with little or no activity history.
-Opti-X addresses cold start with popularity-based methods and trait-based personalization.</p>
+Personalize addresses cold start with popularity-based methods and trait-based personalization.</p>
 <h3>Competition</h3>
 <p>In sports betting, a specific league, tournament, or cup.
 Examples: Premier League, NBA Finals, World Cup.</p>
 <h3>Consume / Consumption</h3>
-<p>The act of requesting personalized content from Opti-X. &quot;Consuming&quot; recommendations means calling the API to get personalized results for display.</p>
+<p>The act of requesting personalized content from Personalize. &quot;Consuming&quot; recommendations means calling the API to get personalized results for display.</p>
 <h3>Context ID</h3>
 <p>An identifier for a specific content item that provides context for recommendations.
 Used for &quot;similar items&quot; recommendations.
 If a user views Game A, passing <code>context_id=game-a</code> returns games similar to Game A.</p>
 <hr>